ejfox/website/content/blog/the-art-of-coding.md

 Every industry or project often has its own set of unique terms, names, or jargon.
 Familiarizing yourself with these terms can hugely impact your understanding of the project and improve your communication with stakeholders and team members.
 Trying to speak the same language as your users or clients can foster better understanding, and convey professionalism and competence.

-### Tools that can help
+When creating new things, often new names need to be invented.
+I try not to be too precious about this process.
+The key is to just pick a sensible name for a thing and stick to it, until a better taxonomy develops and it makes sense to rename it.
+It is often very difficult to rename things once the name has been embedded deeply into the code.
+Only the bravest developers rename existing variables, especially deeply-entrenched ones.

+### Carefully pick your tools

 Not every project will require the same set of tools.
 Depending on the project's nature, the 'right' tools can hugely differ.
 It's important to identify and understand the tools available that could aid your project's development, whether they're software for task management, design tools, coding platforms, analytical tools, or even physical equipment if relevant.
 They can save time, increase efficiency, and provide new capabilities.

+Often the most productive developers aren't the ones with the most experience or domain expertise, but those with the best set of tools for a particular problem.

 ## Gather data and explore

-Data forms the backbone of any project.
+Data forms the backbone of any data visualization project.
 The type and amount of data needed will depend on the project's complexity and scope.
 Gathering useful data is a systematic process involving identifying data sources, collecting information, cleaning it, and then verifying its accuracy and relevance.

 In the exploration phase, objective analysis of the gathered data can reveal patterns, trends, and insights that inform your project direction and strategy.